Common design patterns in Java

 The Strategy Pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.

-Strategy is a behavioral design pattern that turns a set of behaviors into objects and makes them interchangeable inside original context object.
+Strategy is a behavioral design pattern that turns a set of behaviors into objects and makes them interchangeable inside the original context object.

 Has-A can be better than Is-A.